cockroachdb/docs/src/current/v24.1/monitoring-and-alerting.md

 ### Raw status endpoints

 {{site.data.alerts.callout_info}}
-These endpoints are deprecated in favor of the [Cluster API](#cluster-api).
+The JSON endpoints are deprecated in favor of the [Cluster API](#cluster-api).

+The `/_status/vars` metrics endpoint is in Prometheus format and is not deprecated.
+For more information, refer to [Prometheus endpoint](#prometheus-endpoint).
 {{site.data.alerts.end}}

-Several endpoints return raw status metrics in JSON at `http://<host>:<http-port>/#/debug`.
+Several endpoints return raw status meta information in JSON at `http://<host>:<http-port>/#/debug`.
 Feel free to investigate and use these endpoints, but note that they are subject to change.

 <img src="{{ 'images/v24.1/raw-status-endpoints.png' | relative_url }}" alt="Raw Status Endpoints" style="border:1px solid #eee;max-width:100%" />